Yvonne Whitley shares her caregiving journey with her son Charles, as well as some words of wisdom for anyone in a similar situation.READ

-Maura Horton, Care Coach, is a voice of guidance and
+Maura Horton, The Care Coach, is a voice of guidance and

-husband’s primary caregiver during his decade-long battle with
+primary caregiver during his decade-long battle with early onset

-early onset Parkinson’s disease.
-While caring for him, Maura
+Parkinson’s disease.
+While caring for him, Maura pioneered the

-pioneered the concept of adaptive clothing that prioritized function
+concept of adaptive clothing that prioritized function and fashion

-and fashion equally.
-She invented a patented magnetic closure
+equally.
+She invented a patented magnetic closure system for clothing

 Caregiving can be riddled with guilt.
 There can be internal voices in our head that we struggle with daily.
 Guilt for not being or doing better.
 Guilt for things we think we could have done or guilt for things we shouldn’t have said.
 Not every day, every moment or every interaction is perfect, and we all have moments where we would like a redo.
 It is important not to dwell on it.
 We will be better the “next time” if we forgive ourselves.